cd74/WebotsCarrierbot/README.md

 # WebotsCarrierbot
 Webots simulation of a cargo carrier robot.
+Controller is written in python.